Biometeorology Lab

 Climate change and ozone depletion are among gravest environmental challenges.
 The accelerating increase in atmospheric nitrous oxide (N2O) concentrations is concerning not only because N2O is a dangerous greenhouse gas (responsible for 6% of global radiative forcing) but also considered as a major ozone-layer depleting agent.
 The 120-years atmospheric lifetime of N2O means that atmospheric concentrations would take more than a century to stabilise.
 Recently found rapidly depleting ozone layer in lower stratosphere at tropical latitudes can be caused by increasingly high N2O in the troposphere over the tropics.
 Land use changes and alterations of hydrological regime in peatlands and other types of organic soils (holding about 10% of the world’s soil nitrogen (N) pool) have been identified as major factors of N2O emissions.
 Our proposal is aimed to revise a ERC Advance grant proposal on this topic.
 The N2ORG grant was successful in the first phase (B1) in 2018 but was not granted.

-Project participants: Kaido Soosaar, Thomas Schindler, Alisa Krasnova, Alar Teemusk
+People involved: Kaido Soosaar, Thomas Schindler, Alisa Krasnova, Alar Teemusk

 Funding: Estonian Research Council